 Peer: I, , have received notice of my rights to confidentiality.

 (Print name)

 Date:

 (Signature)

-Peer Supporter: I,(Print nam
+Peer Suppo rter: I,(Print name) , have explained this notice to the Peer.

 Date:

 (Signature)

 All personal information is collected by the GVCEH under s.
 26 (c) of the Freedom of Information and Protection of Privacy Act, section 6 (2) of the Personal Information Protection Act. or section 4 of The Privacy Act of Canada.